FAQ about Compute Cloud

 You cannot connect to a new VM with multiple network interfaces over SSH

-To fix the issue, delete the VM and create a new one by providing additional cloud-init
+To fix it, delete the VM and create a new one by providing additional cloud-init

 Expand the Metadata section and add the user-data